lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

       -----END RSA PRIVATE KEY-----
 ```

-Also we need to have scripts to check ports and install kubernetes.
+Also we need to have scripts to check ports and install Kubernetes.

 ```yaml
   - path: /opt/bin/wupiao